genropy/genropy_saved/docs/genro/webpage_elements/toolbar.rst

         slots='firstParam,secondParam,...,lastParam'

-      An important feature of the *slots* attribute is that the toolbars are coded with the help of the :ref:`attributes_childname`.
+      An important feature of the *slots* attribute is that the toolbars are coded with the help of the :ref:`childname`.
 This fact implies that you can call any of the slots through their slot name::

         class GnrCustomWebPage(object):